 Anglers, Beekeepers, Bait fish operators, Farmers, Foresters, Gardeners, Hunters, Road crews, Naturalists….

 What is the state of our resources?
 Are wildlife populations sustainable?
 Is our land productive?
 Help us chart the state of our community’s land and wildlife.
 Talking Circles will be held this fall in 4 Catchment areas, on Saturdays from 10am to 4pm.

+More and more, lands and resources are managed at regional scales, and often without the benefit of local knowledge.
 The people who work with the land know our land intimately.
-They also know that significant changes in our soil, water, and wildlife habitats are causing big problems for everyone living on the land.
-To find solutions to these problems, let’s call on our most experienced allies: farmers, hunters, anglers, woodlot owners, beekeepers, gardeners, kayakers, and hikers.
+They’ve seen the numbers of animals on roads, animals hatched, and those harvested.
+They have witnessed changes to our soil, water, and wildlife habitats that are causing big problems for everyone living on the land.
+To find solutions to these problems, let’s call on our most experienced allies: farmers, hunters, anglers, loggers, beekeepers, gardeners, kayakers, and hikers….